 At the time of Koch's announcement in Berlin, TB was raging through Europe and the Americas, causing the death of one out of every seven people.
 World TB Day is designed to build public awareness that TB is still epidemic in much of the world and remains a significant public health challenge.

 TB remains the world's deadliest infectious killer.
-Each day, nearly 4500 people lose their lives to TB and close to 30,000 people fall ill with this preventable and curable disease.
-Global efforts to combat TB have saved an estimated 54 million lives since the year 2000 and reduced the TB mortality rate by 42 per cent.
+In 2022, 1.3 million people lost their lives to TB and 10.6 million people fall ill with this preventable and curable disease.
+Global efforts to combat TB have saved an estimated 75 million lives since the year 2000.

-World TB Day highlights the global effort to find, treat and cure the estimated 10 million people who fall ill with TB each year.
-This includes approximately 3.6 million people who don't get the care they need, often due to factors such as poverty, stigma, conflict and lack of access to basic health services.
+World TB Day highlights the global effort to find, treat and cure the millions of people who fall ill with TB each year.
+This includes people who don't get the care they need, often due to factors such as poverty, stigma, conflict and lack of access to basic health services.

 Despite Australia’s history of success in reducing TB, there is no room for complacency.
 Global connectivity through migration means that TB will remain a public health concern in Australia until worldwide control of TB is achieved.